 Sales experts in the past relied on seasonal trends, recent sale activity, and shallow metrics to foresee how much they could sell.
 However, today, things have changed.
-With the aid of technology, sales forecasting now involves analyzing your customers’ buying habits and keeping track of your company’s past performance and current market conditions to establish your future sales objectives.Â
+With the aid of technology, sales forecasting now involves analysing your customers' buying habits and keeping track of your company's past performance and current market conditions to establish your future sales objectives.

 - 67% of companies do not have a formally structured sales forecasting approach